mobileink/api.geometry/README.md

 least some computational capabilities.
 I think, anyway; I guess you could offload stuff to specialized graphics hardware.

+In any case, computational geometry is a good candidate for the api->protocol->implementation design used by core.matrix.

 See the [wiki](https://github.com/mobileink/api.geometry/wiki) for more info.

 Graphics languages: